VegaDeftwing/opinionatedeng/README.md

 ---
 # Contributing
-Written using marktext and vscode, but really use whatever as long as it doesn't cause issues OpinionatedEng.md Developed in chapters folder as seprate files, rendered for viewing on github by pre-commit hook to generate opinionatedengrendered.md.
+Written using marktext and vscode, but really use whatever as long as it doesn't cause issues OpinionatedEng.md Developed in chapters folder as seprate files, rendered into single file by pre-commit hook OpMusic and OpDesign developed directly in respective .md files

-OpMusic and OpDesign developed directly in non-rendered .md files
+pre-commit hook depends on 'moreutils' package and executes the gh-md-toc script in the top level. gh-md-toc by ekalinin github.com/ekalinin/github-markdown-toc